What is a song link?

 A song link (or songlink) is the easy way to route fans to your music on whatever service they use.
 Artists in the age of steaming face a huge challenge when promoting music—fans across the globe are listening to their music in many different apps and services.
 Some are Spotify users, while others subscribe to Apple Music, Deezer, Pandora, Boomplay, or Amazon Music.

 So when you shout about your new album on Facebook, you have to choose to share the link to that album on one service.
 That means you’re missing out on lots of traffic and streams from fans who use a different service.
 Internet users need as frictionless experiences as possible.
 So when an Apple Music user clicks on the link you’ve shared to find it’s a Spotify link, they’re unlikely to stick around.

-Song links solves this problem by directing visitors to a landing page (a kind of mini-website) which features all the services on which your music is available.
+Song links solve this problem by directing visitors to a landing page (a kind of mini-website) that features all the services on which your music is available.
 So your fans have an easy way to choose the service they use.

 What does a song link look like?

-A song link is shorter and cleaner than a regular links.
+A song link is shorter and cleaner than a regular link.
 Instead of long strings of numbers and letters, song links are customizable to feature owned domains, the name of the artist, or the name of a specific campaign that you’re running.

 Here’s an example of a song link from the Danish indie rock band The Velveteins, promoting their EP A Hot Second with the Velveteins.

-Once you fans click on a song link, they are routed to the landing page.
+Once your fans click on a song link, they are routed to the landing page.
 Linkfire landing pages work seamlessly on both mobile and desktop, ensuring your music is shown off in the best way possible.
 Alongside a list of services (or destinations) for fans to choose from, landing pages also feature customizable artwork, titles, descriptions, and audio or video clips.